 Generally, the definition of "investment fund" would not include a trust or other entity that issues securities which entitle the holder to substantially all of the net cash flows generated by: (i) an underlying business owned by the trust or other entity, or (ii) the income-producing properties owned by the trust or other entity.
 Examples of trusts or other entities that are not included in the definition are business income trusts, real estate investment trusts and royalty trusts.

 PART 3 INSIDER REPORTS

-3.1 Requirement to File Insider Reports on SEDI[repealed]
+3.1 [Repealed]